 Along with the customer base, Google is getting the experience gained from Xively as it worked with those customers.
 That’s because 45 Xively employees will become Googlers in the deal.

 That’s equally as important as the platforms and services Xively has created over the last decade because while Google knows its own products better than anyone, it doesn’t always have the end-user customer experience to understand how its products are used.
-Yes, Google is great about asking for feedback.
+Yes, Google is great about asking for feedback, using visitor onboarding forms and other resources as tools.
 But working with industrial and commercial IoT product makers requires a more personal touch: Xively has a Professional Services group providing insight from the beginning to the end of an IoT project.

 Obviously, there’s no guarantees that a Xively purchase will give Google the IoT boost it needs to better compete against Microsoft, Amazon and IBM.